-I have an oil painting of a garden, thick with strokes of greens and blues, rose tones, and golds.
+I own an oil painting of a garden, thick with strokes of greens and blues, rose tones, and golds.
 It was done in the impressionistic style, reminiscent of Monet, and only after gazing at it for a moment does one realize that two women are standing in a meadow of flowers.
 One is wearing a white dress and the other a long blue one.
 Both have on wide-brimmed sun hats, and they seem to be gathering flowers.
 It is the idealized garden experience.
 What woman gardener hasn't fantasized about walking through fields of blooms, wearing a beautiful gown?

 Reality is a bit different.
 Whenever I am in my garden I am likely to have on baggy pants and a loose cotton or linen shirt.
 It's not a bad outfit.
 (When my neighbor Betty works in the garden, she wears old rags, gaping with holes and held together with safety pins.)
 A sun visor protects my eyes and keeps my curls off my forehead.
 I like the kind of sun visor that has a built in sweat band, because I am going to sweat.
 Sweat is not lady-like, but most of the things I do in the garden aren't lady-like.
 Digging and pulling, shoveling and cutting and hauling, mixing and squishing and pouring and spraying are activities that get me dirty and damp, unlike the ladies in my painting.
 I bet they had servants to do those kinds of things.

 But I know my garden.
 I know the soil.
 I know the plants.

 I know when things go wrong and when things are good.
 I listen to the orchestra of sounds in my garden, the music of the day and the night.
 I am always aware of the weather.
 I know the sun and the heavy humid air, and I know the cool touch of a breeze on my hot skin.